khalequzzamanlikhon/Fingerprint-Forgery-Detection/README.md

 The dataset should be placed in a directory (e.g., `data/socofing/`) with `Real/` and `Altered/` subdirectories.

 ## Installation
+**NOTE**: As I have done this project in Kaggle, before running on your local machine, modify the paths according to your project directory. you can also go to the dataset link -> create notebook-> take all the (.py) file contents from here into that notebook file and run each cell.
 1. **Clone the Repository**:
    ```bash
    git clone https://github.com/khalequzzamanlikhon/Fingerprint-Forgery-Detection.git